 - Those who have a current emergency protective order or domestic violence order under KRS Chapter 403, and

 - Victims of a specified offense, including domestic violence and abuse, stalking, a sex crime or a crime against a minor victim) in an ongoing criminal case or a criminal case that resulted in a conviction.

 To become a participant, the eligible individual (or someone authorized on his or her behalf) must complete the ACP

 Application.
 Hard copies are available from the Secretary of State and county clerks' offices, as well as through authorized

 assistance agencies.
 Applications must be submitted to the Secretary of State's office.

 If you are certified, you will be allowed to vote via mail-in absentee ballot, and your name and address will not be included on any publicly available voter records.

-Certification lasts for two years, unless it is cancelled or the participant withdraws before the expiration date.
-Certification can be renewed before the expiration date.
+The certification lasts for two years unless it is canceled or the participant withdraws before the expiration date.
+The certification can be renewed before the expiration date.

 c/o Office of the Secretary of State

 700 Capital Ave Suite 152